MaryamRazavian/SLRReplicationPackage_Intuittion_Rationality/README.md

 # Replication Package - When Rationality Meets Intuition: A Research Agenda for Software Design Decision Making

 This repository contains the replication package of the paper titled ”When Rationality Meets Intuition:
 A Research Agenda for Software Design Decision Making”.

+It includes the full Systematic Literature Study Review protocol, database specific search queries, the codification framework and ultimately the extracted data.
+All files can be accessed or downloaded through this Github repository.
+An overview of details regarding the files in this repository can be found under Documentation below.

 ## Authors